Steeeephen/LAVA/README.md

 * UKLC (Ireland & the UK)
 * SLO (Spain)
 * NCS (Nordic)
+* PGN (Italy)
 * LEC (Europe)
 * LPL (China)
 * LCK (Korea)
 * LCS (North America)
 * PCS (Pacific)

-I can't seem to find individual vods for EBL and the German league has issues in their overlay that will need an extra fix
+I can't seem to find individual vods for EBL/Ultraliga and the German league has issues in their overlay that will need an extra fix

 The dimensions are *slightly* different for each league so the raw numbers are not always directly comparable between different leagues.
 Vods with a lot of noise beforehand can slow down the program, vods with highlights beforehand can break the program.
 Best input is a vod with only in-game footage, but avoiding pre-game highlights is the biggest thing as the program will see the highlight, assume the game started and begin gathering data.